Jackie Walker (activist): First investigation

 In Walker's Facebook account, a private discussion from February 2016 was recorded in which a friend of Walker had raised the question of 'the debt' owed to the Jews because of the Holocaust.
 In the discussion, Walker had responded:

 Oh yes – and I hope you feel the same towards the African holocaust?
 My ancestors were involved in both – on all sides as I'm sure you know, millions more Africans were killed in the African holocaust and their oppression continues today on a global scale in a way it doesn't for Jews... and many Jews (my ancestors too) were the chief financiers of the sugar and slave trade which is of course why there were so many early synagogues in the Caribbean.
 So who are victims and what does it mean?
 We are victims and perpetrators to some extent through choice.
 And having been a victim does not give you a right to be a perpetrator.

 Her private comments were "uncovered" by the Israel Advocacy Movement which, it says, aims "to counter British hostility to Israel."
 The Jewish Chronicle published her comments on 4 May 2016 and notified the Labour Party about them.
 The Labour Party suspended her, pending investigation, on the same day that The Jewish Chronicle published its article.
 The Chair of Momentum, Jon Lansman, addressing the criticism of Walker, referred to "a 'lynch mob' whose interest in combatting racism is highly selective".
 The investigation and accompanying suspension concluded after a few weeks with the decision that not to proceed with disciplinary action.

 In response to her critics, Walker said:

 Yes, I wrote 'many Jews (my ancestors too) were the chief financiers of the sugar and slave trade'.
 These words, taken out of context in the way the media did, of course do not reflect my position.
 I was writing to someone who knew the context of my comments.
 Had he felt the need to pick me up on what I had written I would have rephrased – perhaps to 'Jews (my ancestors too) were among those who financed the sugar and slave trade and at the particular time/in the particular area I'm talking about they played an important part.' ...
 [My claim] has never been that Jews played a disproportionate role in the Atlantic Slave Trade, merely that, as historians such as Arnold Wiznitzer noted, at a certain economic point, in specific regions where my ancestors lived, Jews played a dominant role 'as financiers of the sugar industry, as brokers and exporters of sugar, and as suppliers of Negro slaves on credit.'

-Dave Rich has argued that Walker's comments are reminiscent of the Nation of Islam's anti-Semitic views on the role of Jews in the slave trade.
+Dave Rich has argued that Walker's comments are reminiscent of the Nation of Islam's antisemitic views on the role of Jews in the slave trade.
 Walker's response has been that 'the Nation of Islam is an antisemitic group which seeks to set Jewish and Black people against each other.
 Any examination of my work, my writing, my life, would make clear my opposition to this ideology.'